materight/ais-projects/natural_language_understanding/assignment01/README.md

 - run `python -m spacy download en_core_web_sm` to install the english model

 ## Run
-Run `assignment.ipynb`, it contains the implemented functions for the 5 exercise, with some additional code for testing. \
-Check `report.md` for a description of the implementations.
+Run `assignment.ipynb`, it contains the functions implemented to solve the 5 exercises, with some additional code to test them with some examples.
+Check `report.md` for a description of the implementation.